HabitatFramework/UserGuide/interface/interface.rst

 	Split Features (MapInfo)

-	* The polygon will be split but still selected as shown in Figure 11.
-Return to the HLU GIS Tool and click ‘Get Map Selection’.
 * Select one of the options in the ‘Process’ list.
 * Click on ‘Split Features’.
 The record will be updated and details added to the History tab for the INCID.
 The Cosmetic layer will be cleared.

 .. note::
 	* Only one polygon should be split in a single operation.
 Splitting multiple polygons will cause database synchronisation issues.